 ACH payments are digital payments that use bank account and routing numbers and are facilitated by the ACH (Automated Clearing House) network.

 If you want to cater to most consumers, you will want to try to offer all three options.
 But especially credit cards, as these are the most common form of payment consumers carry.
 ACH transactions, on the other hand, may be far less common.
-ACH transactions are mostly useful for money transfers and recurring bill payments such as rent and utilities.
+They are mostly useful for money transfers and recurring bill payments such as rent and utilities.

 The plus side of the ACH network?
 It requires no equipment (other than internet access and a virtual terminal), and the fees are less costly than credit card fees: A few cents regardless of the transaction, compared to a percentage of the total sale for credit cards.